fivetran/terraform-provider-fivetran/docs/resources/group.md

 terraform import fivetran_group.my_imported_fivetran_group <your Destination Group ID>
 ```

-4. Copy and paste the values from the state to your `.tf` configuration using the `terraform state show` command:
+4. Use the `terraform state show` command to get the values from the state:

 ```
 terraform state show 'fivetran_group.my_imported_fivetran_group'